This course is taught at the Vietnam National University in Ho Chi Minh City and Hanoi.

 Dedicated UK-based academics will visit Vietnam at regular intervals to lecture students.
 Internationally recognised local academics will conduct tutorials and moderate guest lectures and seminars.

-Lecturer, Dr Katherine Champion, a specialist in Media and Communications, explains how studying at Stirling can redefine your career prospects.
+Lecturer, Dr Katherine Champion, a specialist in Media and Communications, explains how studying at Stirling can enhance your career prospects.

 If you’re domiciled in the UK, you can typically apply to your relevant funding body for help with living costs.
 This usually takes the form of student loans, grants or bursaries, and the amount awarded depends upon your personal circumstances and household income.